Friday, 15 November 2013 00:00

 Henry is among eight runners to dedicate their marathon experience to support the mission of USTA Serves.
 He pledged to raise money by seeking donations to support his 26.2 mile run and all of the money raised was allocated to tennis and education programs in the runner’s USTA Eastern Section.

-“They do really great things for underprivileged kids and their tennis and school,” said Henry, who finished the marathon in 3:48:12 and raised $4,500.
+“They do really great things for underprivileged kids and their tennis and school,” said Henry.
 “It’s inspiring and it sounds like while running the marathon I can raise money and give back to an organization that gave me so much through tennis and the opportunity of playing college tennis.”

 A current sophomore at Wake Forest University studying math business, Henry said he’s surrounded by a family of runners and was joined in the marathon by his cousin and aunt.
 Although his aunt is a seasoned pro having run about 10 marathons in the past, this was Henry’s maiden attempt.